 - Find an M&T Bank

-- Requirements: The bank may refuse endorsements by people who are not bank customers or alternately require verification for each endorsement.
+- Requirements: Third-party checks must have all payable parties’ signatures and both parties must be present.
+Both must also present a valid, government-issued ID.
+The bank may refuse endorsements by people who are not bank customers or alternately require verification for each endorsement.

 - Find a First National Bank